mahtabmirhaj/job_vacancies/README.md

 # job_vacancies
-An API that can search available jobs in Germany and updates their status every week.
+An API that can search available jobs in Germany and updates jobs' status every week.